 - As an organisation using the Disclosure & Barring Service to assess applicants' suitability for positions where employees or potential employees will care for, train, supervise or are in sole charge of children, young or vulnerable persons, the College complies fully with the DBS Code of Practice and undertakes to treat all applicants for positions fairly.
 It undertakes not to discriminate unfairly against any subject of a disclosure on the basis of a conviction or other information revealed. - The College is committed to the fair treatment of its employees, potential employees or users of its services, regardless of gender, race, nationality, ethnic or national origins, marital status, sexual orientation, political or religious beliefs and activities, family responsibilities, class, physical, sensory, mental or other forms of disability or medical condition. - The College actively promotes equality of opportunity for all with the right mix of talent, skills and potential and welcomes applications from a wide range of candidates, including those with criminal records.
 The College selects all candidates for interview based on their skills, qualifications and experience. - For those positions where a disclosure is required, job adverts and recruitment briefs will contain a statement that a disclosure will be requested in the event of the individual being offered a position. - Where a disclosure is to form part of the recruitment process and in line with legislative requirements, the College encourages all applicants called for interview to provide details of their criminal record at an early stage in the application process.
-The College will request that this information is given in person to a designated person in the HR Department and the College guarantees that this information will only be seen by those who need to see it as part of the recruitment process. - Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment. - The College ensures that all those in the College who are involved in the recruitment process have been suitably trained to identify and assess the relevance and circumstances of offences.
-The College also ensures that they have received appropriate guidance and training in the relevant legislation relating to the employment of exoffenders, e.g. the Rehabilitation of Offenders Act. - The College make every subject of a DBS disclosure aware of the existence of the DBS Code of Practice and makes a copy available on request. - At interview, or in a separate discussion, the College ensure that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant.
-In certain circumstances it may be appropriate to conduct a confidential risk assessment with an individual where a disclosure reveals previous criminal convictions and/or cautions.
-Where this takes place the designated person within HR will make a record of the risk assessment and get the individual to sign it or confirm its accuracy by email.
-This is then forwarded to the Director of HR and the DSL for their approval.
-This will then be kept in a separate location within the DMS with access limited to designated people within the HR team.
-Having a criminal record will not necessarily bar someone from working for the College.
-This will depend on the nature of the position and the circumstances and background of disclosed offences. - Should an applicant wish to complain about information disclosed, a Complaints Procedure is available directly from the DBS.
+The College will request that this information is given in person to a designated person in the HR Department and the College guarantees that this information will only be seen by those who need to see it as part of the recruitment process.

-Date: September 2023 Document Name: Safeguarding Procedure Ref hj/:gh/V16 Procedure Originator: Helen Jefferson Owning Policy / Area: Safeguarding Policy/services for Students Page 20 of 33
+Date: September 2024 Document Name: Safeguarding Procedure Ref: V17 Procedure Originator: Director of Health & Safety (DSL) Owning Policy / Area: Safeguarding Policy/Safeguarding Page 20 of 40